ericoporto/ags-manual-wiki/TextWindowGUI.md

       this.Say(message);
     }

-above function adjusts gTextGui's text color before calling a standard [Character.Say](Character#say) function.
+above function adjusts gTextGui's text color before calling a standard [Character.Say](Character#charactersay) function.
 It assumes that gTextGui was assigned as a default textwindow for the character speech.
 Such custom function may then be used as:

     cEgo.MySay("My text has my colors!");

 ---

-### TextPadding
+### `TextWindowGUI.TextPadding`

     int TextWindowGUI.TextPadding